scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 One of the standard ways of describing the relation between the semantics (probability values) and syntax (graphical structure) of Bayesian networks is in terms of the graph encoding particular conditional independence assumptions between the nodes of the graph.
 Indeed, in some cases Bayesian networks are *defined as* a convenient representation for the conditional and marginal independence relationships between different variables.

 It is the perspective of the graphs as *merely* representing the independence relationships and the focus on inference that leads to the focus on equivalence classes of Bayes nets.
 The set of graphs :math:`\{A \rightarrow B \rightarrow C,~ A \leftarrow B \rightarrow C, \textrm{ and } A \leftarrow B \leftarrow C\}` represent the same conditional independence relationships, and thus cannot be distinguished on the basis of observational evidence alone.
-This also leads to the emphasis on finding *v-structures* or common-cause structures where (at least) two arrows are directed into the same child with no direct link between those parents(e.g.,:math:`\{A \rightarrow B \leftarrow C).
+This also leads to the emphasis on finding *v-structures* or common-cause structures where (at least) two arrows are directed into the same child with no direct link between those parents(e.g.,:math:`\{A \rightarrow B \leftarrow C`).
 V-structures are observationally distinguishable because any reversing the direction of any of the arrows will alter the conditional independence relations that are guaranteed by the graphical structure. [#]_

 .. [#] A more thorough analysis of this relation between graph structures and implied conditional independence relations invokes the discussion of *d-separation*.
-However, d-separation (despite claims that "[t]he intuition behind [it] is simple") is a more subtle concept than it at first appears as it involves both which nodes are obeserved
+However, d-separation (despite claims that "[t]he intuition behind [it] is simple") is a more subtle concept than it at first appears as it involves both which nodes are obeserved and the underlying structure.

-While this is accurate, it eschews some important aspects of the semantics that distinguish arrows with different directions
+While this is accurate, it eschews some important aspects of the semantics that distinguish arrows with different directions when you consider the particular kinds of values that the variables take on.

 ..
 Issues surrounding independence in Bayesian networks
 .. ====================================================